richard-porter/richard-porter/README.md

 ## The Ecosystem at a Glance

-This work is organized into six distinct layers:
+This work is organized into seven distinct layers:

 1. **Safety architecture** — how to constrain AI behavior before drift begins
 1. **Practical collaboration** — how to work with AI without losing judgment or control